 Traumatic Brain Injury

-Traumatic Brain Injury is defined as trauma to the brain resulting from injury, cerebral vascular accidents, tumors, or other medical conditions)
+Traumatic Brain Injury (TBI) is defined as trauma to the brain resulting from injury, cerebral vascular accidents, tumors, or other medical conditions

 - Evidence of current impairment

-(d) The rationale behind the suggested accommodations.
+- The rationale behind the suggested accommodations.
 Any recommendation for an accommodation should be based on objective evidence of a substantial limitation to learning, supported by specific test results and clinical observations.
 In establishing the rationale for recommended accommodations, test data should be used to document the need.*

 - Additional Requirements

 * A history of accommodations does not in itself warrant the provision of similar accommodations at UNA.
-The final determination of appropriate and reasonable accommodations rests with the decision of the University of North Alabama.
+The final determination of appropriate and reasonable accommodations rests with the decision of the university.